ltworf/pulputils/README.md

 This is the list of the current commands

+* dedup: To find duplicate files and link or delete them
 * fixnames: To rename files with names that require escaping into names that do not require escaping
 * link2file: Replaces symlinks with a copy of the file